m-ch-016/PRISM-hackathon/docs/scoring.md

 This differs from the early override random scoring (which replaces the score).
 The additive factor only perturbs the final points.

+## Return Distribution Skewness

+Skewness measures asymmetry of daily portfolio returns.
+A positively skewed distribution often reflects strategies with occasional large upside moves and smaller typical drawdowns, while negative skew suggests frequent small gains punctuated by severe losses.

+We compute the (unbiased Fisher) sample skewness of daily returns and map it to `[0,1]` via:

+$$
+	ext{SkewnessScore} = 0.5 + 0.5\tanh(\text{skew})
+$$

+Properties:
+- Zero skew -> neutral score 0.5
+- Large positive skew -> tends toward 1.0
+- Large negative skew -> tends toward 0.0

+Insufficient data (fewer than 5 return observations) or undefined standard deviation yields a neutral 0.5.

+Enable by setting `SKEWNESS_SCALE > 0` in `main.py` (default 0 disables the
+metric).
+This complements tail risk and drawdown by considering the *shape* of the return distribution, not just its extremes.